Dog Tips

 What Forms Of Garlic Are Dangerous?

 Your dog is most likely to encounter garlic mixed into other types of human food as a seasoning or ingredient.
 In these cases, it’s unlikely there is a high enough concentration of garlic to truly threaten your dog’s health.
-Still, since there are numerous variables that can make garlic more or less toxic to each dog, it’s best to avoid giving these human foods as treats.
+Still, since numerous variables can make garlic more or less toxic to each dog, it’s best to avoid giving these human foods to your pet as treats.

 Many foods also contain other ingredients that are generally unhealthy or even toxic to dogs.
 For example, garlic bread contains butter, salt, and carbohydrates that can have adverse health effects on our canine friends.